cooldogedev/spectrum/README.md

 ### API

-Spectrum offers an external TCP service for communication between downstream servers and the proxy.
-This versatile service supports tasks like player transfers and kicks, using packets for efficient data exchange.
-For guidance, see this [example](example/api.go).
-Official implementations also include an API client for easy integration.
+Spectrum provides an external TCP service for communication between downstream servers and the proxy through packets.
+This service supports tasks such as player transfers and kicks and is designed to be extensible, allowing you to register your own packets and handlers.

+For a practical example, see the [example API implementation](example/api.go).
+Official implementations include an API client for easy integration.
+If you’re using Go, you can use the [Dial](api/dial.go) function from the API package to dial an API service.

 ### Discovery